-The following conversation between the three voices of CKNW’s Trailing Edge from the Ledge was first reported at Northern Insight in October 2009.
+The following conversation between the three voices of CKNW’s Trailing Edge from the Ledge was first reported at Insights in October 2009.

 Vaughn called them nut cases in the past…

 Nincompoops ranting in their underpants is the term for people blogging, for me.

 I don’t believe these weirdos on the internet.

 Finally, May 7 2012, the pundit, Mr. “I’ve Seen No Evidence” Palmer, admits he has been wrong and bloggers, such as the one you are now reading, have been correct.
 Palmer and friends pretended otherwise but a rancid smell surrounded the sale of BC Rail from the beginning.
 Remember the explanation that it wasn’t actually a sale, it was a 990 year lease?

 Palmer says, unequivocally, although obliquely, indeed there is a news story to examine related to BC Rail, specifically the $6 million inducement paid by BC Liberals with taxpayer money to end the Basi/Virk trial hours before former Finance Minister Collins was to testify.